U.S.-Middle East Partnership Initiative (MEPI) Student Leaders Program 2020 (Fully-funded)

 Upon completion of the U.S.-based program, participants are mentored by the program implementer to leverage their experiences through sponsored alumni activities designed to effect positive social change in their home countries approximately 6 months after the U.S. portion of the program.
 A competitive follow-on accelerator workshop may be held in the region upon completion of the U.S.-based program.

-- All expenses related to the program are fully paid by the U.S. Department of State
+- Expenses for the program are fully paid by the U.S. Department of State.

 - At the time of application and while participating in the program, participants cannot hold U.S. citizenship or be a U.S. Legal Permanent Resident.